Jbingham14/A-Collection-of-Hats/pages/technical.md

 INSERT

 ## Metadata Standards
-The metadata for this project uses the metadata scheme of Dublin Core and one custom value I called “brand”.
-The values of individual elements are subject to both custom and established controlled vocabularies such as the Library of Congress Name Authority and the Getty Art and Architecture Thesaurus.
+The metadata for this project uses the metadata scheme of Dublin Core and one custom value I called “brand” These values are subject to both custom and established terms from Dublin Core and from along with terms from the controlled vocabulary of the Getty Art and Architecture Thesaurus.
-Below is an explanation of what Dublin Core and text item type elements are used and what standards have been applied to their input.
+In this section, this document will explain the Dublin Core fields and the custom elements that are used for inputs within this digital collection.

 ### Dublin Core elements
 #### Title - required, 1 value allowed